Chetan90411/JavaScipt/Prototypical Inheritance/07 When to use inheritance.md

 ![Inheritance](./images/07-02.png "Inheritance")

 To fix this we need to change our hierarchy, And introduce a Mammal object and a Fish object.
-This menas increasing the complexity of our hierarchy.
+This means increasing the complexity of our hierarchy.

 ![Inheritance](./images/07-03.png "Inheritance")